blockarchitech/pebble-codespace/README.md

 - Go back to your codespace, click ports, and copy the link for port 60000.
 Replace the localhost:60000 in the URL with your copied link, keeping the query parameter (?code=...)
 - You are now logged in.
 Try to install or get logs from a phone with developer connection enabled using `--cloudpebble`

+## C IntelliSense

+The include paths are already added for you if you installed the 'C/C++ Dev Kit" extension reccomended by the codespace.
+VSCode might complain that it can't find `message_keys.auto.h`, but run `pebble build` and this should go away.

 ## Emulator

 This is currently being worked on.
 It is not supported as of now.